vincenzocivale/UnityIGTConnector/README.md

 - Leveraging the volumetric rendering capabilities of UnityVolumeRendering

 This approach enables the creation of advanced surgical support applications without needing to reimplement features that already exist in other systems.

+### Features

+- Reception and transmission of OpenIGTLink messages in Unity
+- Support for message types:
+  - **[TRANSFORM](https://github.com/openigtlink/OpenIGTLink/blob/master/Documents/Protocol/transform.md)**: Enables synchronization of the position and orientation of objects.
+  - **[IMAGE](https://github.com/openigtlink/OpenIGTLink/blob/master/Documents/Protocol/image.md)**: Facilitates the reception of volumes reconstructed from biomedical images.
+  - **[POLYDATA](https://github.com/openigtlink/OpenIGTLink/blob/master/Documents/Protocol/polydata.md)**: Supports the transmission of various types of meshes (e.g., surface models).

+- Integration with the UnityVolumeRendering project for volume rendering.
+- Compatibility with HoloLens 2 for mixed reality surgical applications.

 ### Aknowledgements